ilroberts/ConcurrentMIG/README.md

 Data is retrieved from the publicly available SOAP country information located at [webservicex.net](http://www.webservicex.com/new/Home/Index).

+Concurrent calls are made using a standard [Executor Service](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ExecutorService.html).
+The aim of the exercise was to ensure that no threading issues would be encountered with CXF when making multiple concurrent calls.

 ## Message structure

 Use a POST request with the following body: